R. Corban Harwood, PhD

 As a mathematician and scientist, I stand in awe of God’s handiwork.
 Mathematics is a gift from God and a language of creation.
 Since I was young, I have always been intrigued by how mathematics can be used to translate things we experience like movement, sound, and patterns into a coherent form based on reason and logic.
 What are the mathematics that our brain "does" when we listen to music?
 Why does nature mimic mathematical patterns?

 These are the kinds of questions which drew me into mathematics, but it was the dichotomy of logical simplicity and infinite complexity which has kept my attention.
-As professor, I love sharing this passion with my students and helping them see the beauty and utility of mathematics.
+As a professor, I love sharing this passion with my students and helping them see the beauty and utility of mathematics.
 I began teaching at George Fox University in 2011 and feel blessed to "Be Known" by the students as well as the faculty and staff.
 I enjoy being a part of this community which nurtures students' hearts and minds, and allows me to integrate my faith and teaching.

 BS, Mathematics, Whitworth University (2006)

 My research focus is in the area of Numerical Partial Differential Equations.
 I develop and analyze algorithms which can be used to approximate solutions to multivariable differential equations which are numerically stable and free of unwanted oscillations.
 Such equations can model various phenomena from the reaction and diffusion of chemicals to the propagation of waves.
 In short, I analyze the underlying components of an algorithm to predict its long term behavior.
 I seek the optimal conditions which produce solutions that are trustworthy and feasible, while simultaneously minimizing error and computational time.